arago/hiro-reverse-proxy-config/README.md

 # Legal

-NGINX is a trademark of Nginx Software Inc.
+NGINX is a copyright of Nginx Software Inc.

 # License  (MIT)